 people wait until the meat is falling from the bone entirely.)
 If you overdo

 the braising time, the ribs will be mushy instead of chewy.

-- The big step is to reduce the braising liquid to a glaze.
-Alton says be
+- The big step is to reduce the braising liquid to a glaze after cooking

-careful: near the end of this process, it's a short
+careful: near the end of the reducing process, it's a short

 - Dedicated bone-chewers might broil the concave side of the ribs as well.